smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

       - ``map<string, object>``
       - Defines the plugins to apply to the model when building this projection.
-Plugins are a mapping of plugin names to an arbitrary plugin configuration object.
-SmithyBuild will attempt to resolve plugin names using `Java SPI`_ to locate and instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that returns a matching name when calling ``getName``.
-SmithyBuild will emit a warning when a plugin cannot be resolved.
+Plugins are a mapping of plugin names to an arbitrary plugin configuration object. smithy-build will attempt to resolve plugin names using `Java SPI`_ to locate and instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that returns a matching name when calling ``getName``. smithy-build will emit a warning when a plugin cannot be resolved.